Ryael/victory-fitness/README.md

 - [ShareX](https://getsharex.com/) - Used to take screenshots.
 - [Color-Name](https://www.color-name.com/) - Used to find complementary shades of colours used.
 - [CoralNodes](https://www.coralnodes.com/best-google-font-combinations/) - Used to find Google Font combinations.

+## Credits

+1. [Victory Fitness](https://victoryfitnesstraining.com/?ad=ie) - This project was only possible due to Ronan Kiely letting me base this website on his business.
+He helped provide me with information, text, photographs, logos, advice, and direxction.
+All of the content belongs to Victory Fitness.
+2. [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) - This project was first based off the repository created by Code Institute.
+This template made it very easy to work with in GitPod.
+3. [Alvaro Trigo](https://codepen.io/alvarotrigo/pen/MWEJEWG) - This codepen is what my own hamburger menu was based on due to me running into so many issues with trying to do it alone.
+Their code helped me understand how animations function with smaller icons in CSS, as well as how to use media queries to manipulate the navigation bar.
+The code has partially modified but otherwise the idea is taken from this codepen.
+4. [Stack Overflow](https://stackoverflow.com/) & [W3Schools](https://www.w3schools.com/) - These two website were instrumental in me furthering my understanding of HTML and CSS.
+5. [Code Institute](https://codeinstitute.net/ie/) - Last but certainly not least, this project wouldn't have been possible without the course and material presented there.

+## Acknowledgements

+- Akshat Garg - Akshat is an absolutely amazing mentor that's friendly, knowledgeable, and helpful.
+He's been super helpful in providing me with suggestions and advice.
+- My family and friends, who have been incredibly supportive and have been instrumental in keeping me motivated throughout this project.
+Thank you all so much!
+All of you who helped proofread, test, provide feedback on the UI, code, and etc...
+I couldn't have done it without you all!
+- The Code Institute community on Slack - Easy, straightforward, and always willing to help and advise.
+- Love Running - Ultimately, it wasn't until we went through this project that I realised that this was something I could do.
+A lot of the website is loosely based on it, too.